GerritCodeReview/plugins_its-jira/src/main/resources/Documentation/config.md

 Gerrit init integration
 -----------------------

-Jira plugin is integrated as a Gerrit init step in order to simplify and guide through the configuration of Jira integration and connectivity check, avoiding bogus settings to prevent Gerrit plugin to start correctly.
+The Jira plugin comes with a Gerrit init step that simplifies the initial configuration.
+It guides through the configuration of the Jira integration and checks the connectivity.

 Gerrit init example: